sbrhss/YOLO-pedestrian-tracking/README.md

 This project tracks pedestrians in video.
 It uses **YOLO** to detect people and a **particle filter on the GPU** to follow them over time.
 There is also a **custom kernel that uses Tensor Cores (WMMA)** for fast matrix math.
 It is written in **C/C++ and CUDA** and was made for the Coursera GPU Programming capstone.
 It runs on **NVIDIA RTX A2000 6GB** (or other GPUs with compute capability 8.6, Ampere).

+**Video:** You can find the video which I describe the project in this [link](https://drive.google.com/file/d/1oE2HXhQ4FREP1wmQYGJctOFs-BDReMJq/view?usp=sharing)

 ## Demo: how the tracking looks

 The GIF below shows the pipeline in action: YOLO detects people, the particle filter keeps stable IDs, and each person gets a colored box, trajectory trail, and label.

 ![Pedestrian tracking demo — YOLO + particle filter with stable IDs and trajectories](output_images/output_gif.gif)

 ## What the project does